rasto68/apache-canyon/README.md

 Your fuel, shields and missiles will run down as you progress - you will be able to re-supply each of these.
 Fuel re-supplies appear when you have travelled up the valley so keep moving!
 Shield and missile re-supplies will appear when your shield and missiles run low but only if you have destroyed enough enemies first - nothing is free in life.

+You will be awarded an extra gunship each time you score 10000 points.

 The first alien waves are relatively easy to destroy, but as you travel further up the canyon your enemies will be harder to destroy and will also be more lethal - how long can you last?

-You will be awarded an extra gunship each time you score 10000 points.
+Intelligence reports suggest that a "super" alien has been spotted further down the canyon, details are sketchy so watch out!

 [Play Apache Canyon](https://0xc0de6502.github.io/electroniq/?dfs&autoboot&disk0=https://raw.githubusercontent.com/rasto68/apache-canyon/main/apache.ssd)